mikeizbicki/ucr-cs100/assignments/lab/lab1-git/README.md

 ```

 You need to create a file in the `people/students` directory that has the same name as your **CS account** and no file extension.
-You need to add into the file all the information contained in the `example001` file.
+You need to add into the file all the information contained in the `examplestudent` file.

 * The `name` field should be your full name.